Dairy Farming in Wisconsin: Part 1 - Feeding a Herd of Milk Cows

 Feed Which Farmers Can Only Buy

 Calcium and phosphorus minerals usually make up one percent of the grain mix.
-My sister purchases separate bags of minerals and feeds them on top of the cows' protein.
+My sister purchases separate bags of minerals and feed them on top of the cows' protein.

 Twice a day my sister feeds her cattle cottonseeds so that they will get enough fat, protein, and fiber in their diet.